ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 All the available Concise Bill Of Material tags (CoBOMs) are collected from the selected CoRIMs.

-The collection process MUST yield, at least, one CoBOM.
+If any CoBOM is present then other tags in the CoRIM which are not activated by the CoBOM MUST be ignored.

 ### Tags Identification and Validation

-The CoBOM(s) are used to locate and collect the listed tags -- i.e., Concise Module Identifiers (CoMID) and/or Concise Software Identifiers (CoSWID) and/or Concise Trust Anchor Stores (CoTS) -- from the selected CoRIMs.
+Potentially valid tags -- i.e., Concise Module Identifiers (CoMID) and/or Concise Software Identifiers (CoSWID) and/or Concise Trust Anchor Stores (CoTS) -- are chosen from the selected CoRIMs.

-All the listed tags MUST be successfully located and be syntactically and semantically valid.
+All the extracted tags MUST be successfully located and be syntactically and semantically valid.
 In particular, any internal cross-reference (e.g., CoMID-CoSWID linking triples) MUST be successfully resolved.

 ### Appraisal Context Construction

-All Reference Values, Endorsed Values and cryptographic verification key material found in the listed tags are extracted and loaded into the Appraisal Context.
+All of the potential tags are loaded into the Appraisal Context.
+The complete contents of each tag are loaded together, including Reference Values, Endorsed Values and cryptographic verification key material.

 This concludes the initialisation phase.